Doctor of Ministry

 The Doctor of Ministry (D.Min.) degree program provides advanced training in the practice of ministry leadership to those actively engaged in vocational ministry.
 The program seeks to develop expertise in the understanding and application of reformed theology, the sufficiency of the Bible, practical leadership in ministry, the work of lay/clergy in ministry, and the integration of the work of missions.
 The Doctor of Ministry degree is the highest professional degree for individuals serving in local churches, para-church positions, and global mission ministries.

-The D.Min. degree program enables students to:
+The D.Min. degree program offers the following outcomes.

 Design of the Curriculum